esteinig/achilles/train.md

 This will open the user specific `MongoDB` database in `${achilles_dir}/dbs` and serve on `localhost:27017` by default - you can open the screen with `screen -r mongo-service` to confirm the client is running and detach with `Ctrl + A + D`.

 Now test a query against the database using `PoreMongo` CLI.
-This should give a connection success log and an empty tag table
+This should give a connection success log and an empty tag table.

 ```bash
 achilles pm display